TourRank: Utilizing Large Language Models for Documents Ranking with a Tournament-Inspired Strategy

 \section{Method: TourRank}

-In this section, we introduce our novel zero-shot ranking approach called TourRank, which is inspired by the tournament mechanism and includes multiple parallel tournaments.
-Similar to how players are ranked based on the accumulated points of multiple tournaments in descending order in a season, TourRank gets the ranking order of candidate documents based on the accumulated points of multi-round tournaments in descending order.
+In this section, we introduce a novel zero-shot ranking approach called TourRank, which is inspired by the tournament mechanism.
+To overcome the limited input length of LLMs and improve the ranking speed, we propose parallel multi-tournaments with multi-stage grouping.
+And the independent accumulated points system helps TourRank achieve a faster and more robust ranking.

 Next, we first delineate how a basic tournament works in TourRank.
 Then, we explain how to get the accumulated points of the candidate documents, which are subsequently utilized for document ranking.
 Lastly, we propose a specific grouping method to circumvent the constraints on the input length of LLMs and make full use of the initial ranking order.